June 3rd, 2024

 What is Worship?

-Now, as we bow down to God with our minds by trusting Him for our understanding of the rest of Creation, we can also bow down in our hearts by trusting Him with our very selves.
-Worship of the heart is this: giving my entire identity over to God in an ultimate act of trust and submission, recognizing that His will for my life is better than anything I could come up with according to my own desires.
-At face value, this sounds relatively simple.
-At its core, this is the basic message of the Gospel that many of us have heard for most of our lives.
-But as those same of us can attest, it’s not simple and it’s definitely not easy.
-The Old Testament character Job is a testament to this truth.
-By anyone’s standard, Job was a righteous man that even God does not seem to find fault in.
-He trusted God in every way that we have already talked about, yet he ended up losing nearly everything anyway.
-On top of that, he never gets an answer as to why any of this happened.
-After many pleas to God and a lot of arguing with some less than stellar friends, God gives him something of an answer, which really ends up being more of a non-answer.
-God shows Job just how great His Creation is.
-He shows Job great beasts that he couldn’t have imagined, then reveals tiny details about the world that Job would have spent his whole life overlooking.
-Yet God is constantly mindful of them all and daily provides for all these countless creatures.
-His response to Job throughout this revelation is the repeated question, “Where were you?”
-I recount this story to bring us to Job’s final response, which I believe is a brutally honest picture that captures what this heart posture we’ve been getting at is.
+By anyone’s standard, Job was a righteous man that even God does not find fault in.
+He trusted God in every way that we have already talked about, yet he ended up losing nearly everything, including all of his children and every bit of wealth he had to his name.
+On top of that, he never gets an answer as to why any of these things happened to him.
+After many pleas to God and a lot of arguing with some less than stellar friends, God shows up to Job and gives him something approaching an answer, but which is really a non-answer.
+As my favorite Bible scholar, Tim Mackie, puts it, God takes Job on a virtual tour of the universe.
+He shows Job great beasts that he couldn’t have imagined, as well as all these tiny details about the world that Job would have spent his whole life overlooking.
+Yet God tells Job that He is constantly mindful of all of these bits of Creation and daily provides for all these countless creatures.
+His response to Job throughout this revelation is the repeated question, “Where were you when I…?”
+Now I recount this story to bring us to Job’s final response, which I believe is a brutally honest picture that captures this heart posture of worship.
 Job finally says to God,

 “I know that you can do anything,